-(f) On the commencement of an investigation by a law enforcement agency of a complaint described by Subsection (b)(3) in which a video or audio recording of the occurrence on which the complaint is based was made, the agency shall promptly provide a copy of the recording to the peace officer who is the subject of the complaint on written request by the officer.

-(g) On a finding by the Texas Commission on Law Enforcement that the chief administrator of a law enforcement agency intentionally failed to submit a report required under Subsection (b)(7), the commission shall begin disciplinary procedures against the chief administrator.

-(h) A law enforcement agency shall review the data collected under Subsection (b)(6) to identify any improvements the agency could make in its practices and policies regarding motor vehicle stops.

-Added by Acts 2001, 77th Leg., ch.
-947, Sec.
-1, eff.
-Sept.
-1, 2001.
-Amended by: Acts 2009, 81st Leg., R.S., Ch.
-1172 (H.B.
-3389), Sec.
-25, eff.
-September 1, 2009.
-Acts 2013, 83rd Leg., R.S., Ch.
-93 (S.B.
-686), Sec.
-2.05, eff.
-May 18, 2013.
-Acts 2017, 85th Leg., R.S., Ch.
-173 (H.B.
-3051), Sec.
-1, eff.
-September 1, 2017.
-Acts 2017, 85th Leg., R.S., Ch.
-950 (S.B.
-1849), Sec.
-5.01, eff.
-September 1, 2017.
+Added by Acts 2023, 88th Leg., R.S., Ch.
+765 (H.B.
+4504), Sec.
+1.001, eff.
+January 1, 2025.

+- Art.
+2B.0054.
+REPORTS REQUIRED FOR MOTOR VEHICLE STOPS. (a) A peace officer who makes a motor vehicle stop shall report to the law enforcement agency that employs the officer information relating to the stop, including: - (1) a physical description of any individual operating the motor vehicle who is detained as a result of the stop, including: - (A) the individual's gender; and - (B) the individual's race or ethnicity, as stated by the individual or, if the individual does not state the individual's race or ethnicity, as determined by the officer to the best of the officer's ability; - (2) the initial reason for the stop; - (3) whether the officer conducted a search as a result of the stop and, if so: - (A) whether the individual detained consented to the search; - (B) the reason for the search, including whether: - (i) any contraband or other evidence was in plain view; - (ii) any probable cause or reasonable suspicion existed to perform the search; or

+- (iii) the search was performed because the motor vehicle was towed or because of the arrest of any individual in the motor vehicle; and - (C) whether any contraband or other evidence was discovered during the search and a description of the contraband or evidence; - (4) whether the officer made an arrest as a result of the stop or the search and, if so, a statement of: - (A) whether the arrest was based on: - (i) a violation of the Penal Code; - (ii) a violation of a traffic law or ordinance; or - (iii) an outstanding warrant; and - (B) the offense charged; - (5) the street address or approximate location of the stop; - (6) whether the officer issued a verbal or written warning or a ticket or citation as a result of the stop; and - (7) whether the officer used physical force that resulted in bodily injury during the stop. - (b) The chief administrator of a law enforcement agency, regardless of whether the administrator is elected, employed, or appointed, is responsible for auditing reports under Subsection (a) to ensure that the race or ethnicity of the individual operating the motor vehicle is reported.

+Added by Acts 2023, 88th Leg., R.S., Ch.
+765 (H.B.
+4504), Sec.
+1.001, eff.
+January 1, 2025.

 Art.
-2.133.
-REPORTS REQUIRED FOR MOTOR VEHICLE STOPS.

-(a) In this article, "race or ethnicity" has the meaning assigned by Article 2.132(a).

-(b) A peace officer who stops a motor vehicle for an alleged violation of a law or ordinance shall report to the law enforcement agency that employs the officer information relating to the stop, including:

-(1) a physical description of any person operating the motor vehicle who is detained as a result of the stop, including:

-(A) the person's gender; and

-(B) the person's race or ethnicity, as stated by the person or, if the person does not state the person's race or ethnicity, as determined by the officer to the best of the officer's ability;

-(2) the initial reason for the stop;

-(3) whether the officer conducted a search as a result of the stop and, if so, whether the person detained consented to the search;

-(4) whether any contraband or other evidence was discovered in the course of the search and a description of the contraband or evidence;

-(5) the reason for the search, including whether:(A) any contraband or other evidence was in plain view;

-(B) any probable cause or reasonable suspicion existed to perform the search; or

-(C) the search was performed as a result of the towing of the motor vehicle or the arrest of any person in the motor vehicle;

-(6) whether the officer made an arrest as a result of the stop or the search, including a statement of whether the arrest was based on a violation of the Penal Code, a violation of a traffic law or ordinance, or an outstanding warrant and a statement of the offense charged;

-(7) the street address or approximate location of the stop;

-(8) whether the officer issued a verbal or written warning or a ticket or citation as a result of the stop; and

-(9) whether the officer used physical force that resulted in bodily injury, as that term is defined by Section 1.07, Penal Code, during the stop. (c) The chief administrator of a law enforcement agency, regardless of whether the administrator is elected, employed, or appointed, is responsible for auditing reports under Subsection (b) to ensure that the race or ethnicity of the person operating the motor vehicle is being reported.

-Amended by:

-Acts 2009, 81st Leg., R.S., Ch.
-1172 (H.B.
-3389), Sec.
-26, eff.
-September 1, 2009.
-Acts 2017, 85th Leg., R.S., Ch.
-950 (S.B.
-1849), Sec.
-5.02, eff.
-September 1, 2017.

-Art.
-2.134.
-COMPILATION AND ANALYSIS OF INFORMATION COLLECTED.
+2B.0055.
+COMPILATION AND ANALYSIS OF INFORMATION